-A hybrid of two local food favorites (Rome’s Pizza Bianco and Italy’s triangular tramezzino sandwiches), Callegari’s culinary creation is a pizza dough cone stuffed with savory Roman food favorites and a few international classics.
+A hybrid of two local food favorites (Rome’s Pizza Bianca and Italy’s triangular tramezzino sandwiches), Callegari’s culinary creation is a pizza dough cone stuffed with savory Roman food favorites and a few international classics.
 Its shape makes it uniquely portable while its ingredients attract crowds to Trapizzino’s locations around Rome and beyond.
 There’s even a location in New York City.

 During our visit at the original Testaccio location, we spotted familiar fillings like Trippa alla Romana (Roman Tripe), Parmigiana di Melanzane (Eggplant Parmigana) and Polpetta al Sugo (Meatballs in Tomato Sauce) as well as more exotic fillings like Ethiopian Zighni flavored with berberé spice.
 Of course, Callegari’s original filling, Pollo alla Cacciatora (Chicken Cacciatore) was also on the Trapizzino menu.

 That meal was a revelation.
 In addition to eating two different Trapizzino’s – one filled with stewed pork and the other with a saucy meatball, we also ate our first ever Suppli.
 If there’s a better way to eat classic Roman dishes than to stuff them inside pizza bread, we are yet to find it.

 Don’t be surprised if there’s a queue.
 The Trappizino is one of Rome’s most popular street foods.